openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/ARM_CPU.md

 - Transposion of tensors with dims < 5
 - Interpolation of 4D tensors with no padding (`pads_begin` and `pads_end` equal 0).

-> **NOTE**: The Arm&reg; CPU plugin supports the following preprocessing operations, however they are not accelerated:
+> **NOTE**: The Arm® CPU plugin supports the following preprocessing operations, however they are not accelerated:
 > - Precision conversion that are not mentioned above
 > - Color conversion:
 >      - NV12 to RGB